dllz0111/road-similarity-evaluation/README.md

 It will print the diversity (average Normalized Discrete Procrustes Distance)

-If your map includes too many roads, please modify the macro MAX_FEATURE_COUNT .
+If your map includes too many roads, please modify the macro MAX_FEATURE_COUNT.
 The default is 1000.

 Directory Structure:
 .
 ├── src/
 │   ├── rank.c
 │   └── diversity.c
-├── lib/ # please install raylib folder here
+├── lib/
 │   ├── cJSON.c
 │   └── cJSON.h
 ├── assets/